Budgeting with Lower Grain Prices

-While many spreadsheets are available online your United Cooperative agronomist has at his disposal a very comprehensive Budget worksheet to figure out what exactly your cost of production is.
-In the scenario below with a modest fertilizer and crop protection program using a fungicide and a land value of $200 it cost $4.19/bushel to raise 200 bushel per acre.
-If you were to cut $50 in inputs it would lower that number by $.25/bushel or $3.94/bushel.
-However, if yields drop to 185bu/acre after your cuts your cost per bushel actually goes up to $4.26 even with the lower input cost.
+While many spreadsheets are available online, your United Cooperative agronomist has a very comprehensive budget worksheet to help you figure out your exact cost of production.
+In the scenario below with a modest fertilizer and crop protection program using a fungicide and a land value of $200 it cost $4.03/bushel to raise 210 bushel per acre.
+If you were to cut $50 in input costs, it would lower that number by $.24/bushel or $3.79/bushel.
+However, if yields drops 15 bu to 195bu/acre after your cuts your cost per bushel actually goes up to $4.08 even with the lower input cost.

 The message is to be careful what you cut.
 If corn price goes up in the marketing year it would even be more costly to have lower yields.
 Work it through with your UC agronomist and get your breakeven number figured out.